 The musical theatre course explores the Broadway style of music through theatre and vocals.
-Students are involved in the planning and developing of that year’s musical and learn the backstage and background work as well as stage work.
+Students are involved in the planning and developing of that year's musical and learn the backstage and background work as well as stage work.
 The course activities include costume design, stage design, technical design, sound and lighting, choreography, playwriting, improvisation, acting and vocal music.
-The class will produce a musical each spring.
-Other students from outside the class will be involved with the musical, but music theatre students will be given first consideration for cast and crew characters in the musical.
+Students will produce a musical each spring.
 There is a Q & A section at the end of this page.

 Application of Learned Music and Techniques